Shopify vs WooCommerce

 #1.
 Page URL Customization

 - To change a content page URL in Shopify, you can only add a small tweak in the Liquid templates.

-#2.
+#3.
 Blog Optimization

 Both WooCommerce and Shopify give the green light to blog setup, including basic SEO practices such as title, headings, or meta description.

 - Enables you to create and improve your blog right within the WordPress admin dashboard.

 - Comes as a nature-born blog-optimized platform, since it has a renowned CMS as WordPress got its back.

 #4.
 Auto XML Sitemap